kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 ## Event Service

-The Event Service sends events to the Kyma Event Bus and enriches the events with metadata that indicates the source of the Event.
+The Event Service sends Events to the Kyma Event Bus and enriches the events with metadata that indicates the source of the Event.
-This allows to route the events to Lambda functions and Services based on their source Remote Environment.
+This allows to route the Events to lambda functions and services based on their source Remote Environment.

 ## Remote Environment